luisrui/Seeing-AI-system/README.md

 #### Train, test, val
 The Train, test, val dataset is for each NN to train.
 The pictures inside are with mask faces which are already cropped.

-The above three datasets are too big to upload, which can be seen in the link.
+The above three datasets are too big to upload, which can be seen in the google drive link.

 ### ipynb files and python functions
 BadPredictionCheck.ipynb is to check the wrongly classified pictures \\